 We have two tiers of tickets for Saturday:

-- General admission ($35 online; $45 the day of the event): Access to the Saturday Main Event November 7, from 12 – 5 pm.
-This includes a wine glass, 8 tastes of wine or any libation of your choice, food samplings and a chance to enjoy music, art and all the fun that the festival has to offer.
+- General admission ($35 online; $45 the day of the event): Access to the Saturday Main Event on April 30th, from 12 – 5 pm.
+This includes a wine glass, 8 tastes of wine or any libation of your choice, food samplings, and a chance to enjoy music, art and all the fun that the festival has to offer.

 - VIP ticket ($125): This includes all that you get with the general admission ticket, but as a bonus you get EARLY access to the Saturday Main Event, starting at 11 am, a VIP “swag bag”, access to the VIP lounge, and 10 wine tastings.
 Sorry VIP SOLD OUT

 - This is all included with the purchase of the Platinum VIP Experience which also covers the Friday night pre-festival live auction and celebration.
 Sorry SOLD OUT